 On July 17, 2018 the Company completed a public offering of 897,435 common shares with a nominal value of CHF 0.40, Series A warrants each entitling its holder to purchase 0.35 of a common share for an aggregate of 314,102 common shares, and Series B warrants entitling its holder to purchase 0.25 of a common share for an aggregate of 224,358 common shares (the "July 2018 Registered Offering").
 As of December 31, 2019, the exercise price for the Series A Warrants was CHF 7.80 per common share and the exercise price for the Series B Warrants was CHF 3.95 per common share (which exercise price was automatically adjusted due to the May 2019 Registered Offering).
-The net proceeds to the Company from the July 2018 Registered Offering were approximately CHF 6.2 million, after deducting underwriting discounts and other offering expenses payable by us.
+Since the July 2018 Registered Offering, certain Series A warrant holders exercised their warrant shares to purchase 145,226 common shares of the Company and certain Series B warrant holders exercised warrant shares to purchase 145,226 common shares of the Company and certain Series B warrant holders exercised to the Company from the July 2018 Registered Offering were approximately CHF 6.2 million, after deducting underwriting discounts and other offering expenses payable by us.
 The Company had transaction costs amounting to CHF 851,692.
-The transactions costs were recorded as CHF 742,833 in equity for the issuance of the common shares and CHF 108,809 to finance expense in the statement of profit or loss and comprehensive loss for the issuance of the warrants.
+The transaction costs were recorded as CHF 742,833 in equity for the issuance of common shares and CHF 108,809 to finance expense in the statement of profit or loss and comprehensive loss for the issuance of the warrants.

-On May 2, 2018 the Company entered into a purchase agreement (the "2018 Commitment Purchase Agreement") and a registration rights agreement (the "2018 Registration Rights Agreement") with Lincoln Park Capital LLC ("LPC").
+On May 2, 2018 the company entered into a purchase agreement (the "2018 Commitment Purchase Agreement") and a registration rights agreement (the "2018 Registration Rights Agreement") with Lincoln Park Capital LLC ("LPC").
 Pursuant to the 2018 Commitment Purchase Agreement, LPC agreed to purchase common shares for up to \$10,000,000 over the 30-month term of the 2018 Commitment Purchase Agreement.
 As of the date of these consolidated financial statements, the Company has issued an aggregate of 89,880 common shares for aggregate proceeds of CHF 286,450 to LPC under the 2018 Commitment Purchase Agreement.
 The 2018 Commitment Purchase Agreement replaces the 2017 Commitment Purchase Agreement (as defined below), which was terminated as a result of the Merger.
 Under the 2017 Commitment Purchase Agreement, LPC agreed to subscribe for up to \$13,500,000 common shares and prior to its termination, the Company had issued an aggregate of 2,600,000 (pre-merger) common shares for aggregate proceeds of CHF 1.7 million to LPC under the 2017 Commitment Purchase Agreement.
 The Company had transaction costs amounting to CHF 349,907.
 The payment of CHF 252,351 was recorded as a derivative financial instrument and classified as a non-current asset and CHF 97,556 to finance expense in the statement of profit or loss and comprehensive loss.
-During the financial year 2019, the Company had sold 89,880 of its common shares for an aggregate offering price of \$286,450.
+During the financial year 2019, the Company had sold 89,880 of its common shares for an aggregate offering price of \$ 286,450.
 The related transaction costs of CHF 2,859 were charged to equity.